Earl Shilton Social Institute

 Finding us

 We host our Café at The Stute, 12-14 Station Road, Earl Shilton, LE9 7GA.
-There is no car park available onsite, but public car parks and on road parking is available close by.
+There is no car park available onsite, but there’s free unlimited parking at the Earl Shilton Co-Op.
 The venue is also easily accessible on foot, and by bus.
 If you do struggle to find us on the day, please call Vikki on 07519 316461.

 Bus